 Students from countries/regions along the Belt and Road are also welcome to apply for the following Belt and Road Scholarships funded by the HKSAR Government or private donations –

-All awardees would receive a scholarship of up to HK$120,000 (approximately US$15,385) per year to cover their tuition fees.
-In addition, a bursary of HK$50,000 (approximately US$6,410) per year would be provided to financially needy awardees.
+All awardees would receive a scholarship to cover their tuition fees.
+In addition, bursary would be provided to financially needy awardees under specific schemes.

-Interested students should submit applications for undergraduate admission to the following publicly-funded local degree-awarding institutions.
+Interested students should submit applications for undergraduate admission to the publicly-funded local degree-awarding institutions as listed below.

-The Scholarship is now open for Indonesia, Malaysia and Thailand.
+The Scholarship is now open for Indonesia, Malaysia, Thailand and Myanmar.
 It will be expanded to other countries along the Belt and Road regions by phases.

 Belt and Road Scholarship (Indonesia)